stevenmontilla/stevenmontilla.github.io/malcomb/malcomb.md

 The GRID-Geneva database comes from a partnership between the UNEP, the Swiss Federal Office for the Environment and the University of Geneva.
 Their focus is on processing, analysis and creating models from satellite data using remote sensing techniques and GIS with the goal of providing scientific information to decision makers.(Learn more [here](https://unepgrid.ch/en/about-us/grid]))
 The Global Risk Data Platforms is the product of a multiagency effort to share spatial information on global risk from natural hazards.
 (Learn more [here](https://preview.grid.unep.ch/))

-- Following the procedure from Malcomb et al. (2014), we obtained the Estimated Risk for Flood Hazard and Exposition to Drought Events from this data source.
+- Following the procedure from Malcomb et al. (2014), we obtained the Estimated Risk for Flood Hazard and Exposition to Drought Events layers from this data source.

 #### Data transformations

 The first transformation of the data was normalization.
 Since all variables used came in different units, it would be impossible to compare them without normalizing them.
 Malcomb et al. (2014) do so by transforming all variables to a scale of 0-5 (6 data categories).
 However, the script becomes confusing when they mention that they used quintiles (5 data categories).
-Since their highest score was 5, but they only had 5 categories, we used the quintile breaks and modified it to be a scale from 1-5.
+Since their highest score was 5, but they only had 5 categories, we used the quintile breaks and modified it to be a scale from 1-5 resulting in 5 total categories.

+Capacity scores were weighted following table 2. of Malcomb et al. and then summed to calculate capacity scores with the corresponding weighted variables.
+We multiplied the score by 20 to match the scale on Malcomb et al's figures.